avig00/MongoDB_job_portal/README.md

 # Mini Project 2 – CareerHub: Building a Mini Job Portal with MongoDB and Flask

 ## About
-CareerHub is a mongodb based career portal database.
+CareerHub is a MongoDB based career portal database.
 It allows users to retrieve and modify job listings based on specific criteria.

 ## Requirements
 CareerHub requires the following: